 (1) The Development is located in a Qualified Census Tract (QCT) (as determined by the Secretary of HUD) that has less than 20 percent Housing Tax Credit Units per total households in the tract as established by the U.S. Census Bureau for the 5-year American Community Survey.
-New Construction or Adaptive Reuse

-Developments located in a QCT that has in excess of 20 percent Housing Tax Credit Units per total households in the tract are not eligible to qualify for a 30 percent increase in Eligible Basis, which would otherwise be available for the Development Site pursuant to \$42(d)(5) of the Code.
+New Construction or Adaptive Reuse Developments located in a QCT that has in excess of 20 percent Housing Tax Credit Units per total households in the tract are not eligible to qualify for a 30 percent increase in Eligible Basis, which would otherwise be available for the Development Site pursuant to §42(d)(5) of the Code.
 For Tax-Exempt Bond Developments, as a general rule, a QCT designation would have to coincide with the program year the Certificate of Reservation is issued in order for the Department to apply the 30 percent boost in its underwriting evaluation.
-For New Construction or Adaptive Reuse Development is eligible for the boost if the Application includes a resolution stating that the Governing Body of the appropriate municipality or county containing the Development has by vote specifically allowed the construction may be obtained in the Multifamily Programs Procedures Manual.
-Required documentation must be submitted by the Full Application Delivery Date as identified in \$11.2 of this chapter or Resolutions Delivery Date in \$10.4 of this title, as applicable.
+For New Construction or Adaptive Reuse Developments located in a QCT with 20 percent or greater Housing Tax Credit Units per total households, the Development is eligible for the boost if the Application includes a resolution stating that the Governing Body of the appropriate municipality or county containing the Development has by vote specifically allowed the construction of the new Development and referencing this rule.
+An acceptable, but not required, form of resolution may be obtained in the Multifamily Programs Procedures Manual.
+Required documentation must be submitted by the Full Application Delivery Date as identified in §11.2 of this chapter or Resolutions Delivery Date in \$10.4 of this title, as applicable.
 Applicants must submit a copy of the census map that includes the 11-digit census tract number and clearly shows that the proposed Development is located within a QCT.

-(2) The Development meets one of the criteria described in subparagraphs (A) - (E) of this paragraph pursuant to \$42(d)(5) of the Code:
+(2) The Development meets one of the criteria described in subparagraphs (A) - (E) of this paragraph pursuant to $\frac{42}{0}$ (f) of the Code: